 Parameter Description value Specifies restrictions on authentication values for a session pool.
-Values are: • True Sassions in the sassion pool can be outhenticated only with the user Sessions in the session pool can be authenticated only with the user name and password of the session pool creator. • False (Default) The sessions in the session pool can use the user name and password of a connection request even if they differ from the user name and password of the session pool creator.
+Values are: • True Sessions in the session pool can be authenticated only with the user name and password of the session pool creator.
+False (Default) The sessions in the session pool can use the user name and password of a connection request even if they differ from the user name and password of the session pool creator.